 The circuit name is needed because a VMS operating system may have more than one Ethernet interface.
-The Ethernet address is located on the DECbridge 90 unit front panel label.
+The Ethernet address is located on the front panel label on a DECbridge 90 series unit.

 Table 4-1 lists the Ethernet circuit names, based on system types, that apply.